praveenck/docs/content/twig.md

 ------------------

-This section describes how to begin using Twig in your existing Magento extension or to build your new Magento extension with Twig.
+This section describes how to begin using Twig in your existing Magento extension, and how to build your new Magento extension with Twig.
 Our reference implementation is in the Mage/Catalog extension.

 -   Start by looking at our sample implementation in Mage/Catalog.
 You will see